yavda1/wii-hbguide/docs/letterbomb.md

 # Running The Exploit.

+?> This can brick your wii.
+Attempt at your own risk.

 To run letterbomb, you need your Wii's Mac Address, A internet connection in your wii, and a SD card.

 First, go to your wiis settings.
 Connect to your wifi or ethernet via adapter by going into Internet.
 After completing that, run the internet.
 If it asks you to update, do not.